kkinnear/lein-zprint/README.md

   1. Install [planck][planck-url] or [lumo][lumo-url].

-  I have tried this planck v2, and lumo 1.2.0.
+  I have tried this with planck v2, and lumo 1.2.0.
 Do not use earlier versions.

   Why choose one over the other?
 If you already have one or the